1908 pattern webbing

 A British soldier in France during the Battle of the Somme, 1916.
 Visible parts of his 1908 webbing in Battle Order are the haversack, which is being worn on the back in place of the valise, the entrenching tool carrier, the water bottle, and the ammunition pouches towards the front of his waist.

-The 1908 pattern web infantry equipment was an innovative type of webbing equipment adopted by the British Army before World War I.
+The 1908 pattern web infantry equipment was an innovative type of webbing equipment adopted by the British Army before the First World War.
+It was devised in response to deficiencies reported in the existing leather personal equipment when used on extended campaigns.
+It was eventually replaced in the late 1930s, but remained in service with some second-line and British Empire units into the Second World War.

 Origins

 Soldiers of the Leicestershire Regiment in France in 1915, in Full Marching Order.
 The ammunition pouches can be clearly seen.

 During the Second Boer War of 1899–1902, the standard British Army set of personal equipment, comprising a belt, haversack and ammunition pouches, was the leather Slade–Wallace equipment, which had been introduced in 1888.
 It proved unsuitable for holding modern ammunition, which was carried in stripper clips instead of as individual rounds, and its buffalo-hide leather tended to deteriorate during long periods in the field.
 A review of British shortcomings during the war was conducted by the 1903 Royal Commission on the War in South Africa, which heard evidence that the Slade–Wallace equipment was "an absurdity" and "cumbersome, heavy and badly balanced".
 As a stop-gap measure, the leather 1903 Bandolier Equipment, based on that used by the Boer Commandos, was issued, but it quickly proved to be unsuitable for infantry use.

 In 1906, Major Arnold R. Burrowes of the Royal Irish Fusiliers, working with the Mills Equipment Company, presented a design for a new set of equipment.
 Mills' American parent company had previously produced woven cotton webbing equipment for the US Army, but no European army had yet adopted it.
 The new Mills-Burrowes equipment, initially known as "the Aldershot design", was presented to a committee chaired by the Surgeon-General, which in turn recommended trials at home and abroad.
 Following the success of these trials, the webbing equipment was accepted by the Army Council in December 1907.